21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The Barred Plymouth Rock is a popular breed of chicken known for its dual purpose of producing eggs and meat.
-It is a hardy and friendly bird that can adapt to various climates and environments.
+The Barred Plymouth Rock is a chicken breed that gives both eggs and meat.
+It is a strong and friendly commercial chicken breed that can live in many climates and places.

-The Barred Plymouth Rock lays medium to large brown eggs in high demand in the United States.
-The average egg size is about 2.3 ounces, and the average egg count is about 200 to 280 eggs per year.
+The hens of this breed lays medium to large brown eggs that many people in the United States want.
+Each egg weighs about 2.3 ounces.
+This chicken lays around 200 to 280 eggs per year.

-The Barred Plymouth Rock starts laying eggs at around five months and can continue laying for up to four years, although the production will decline with age.
+The Barred Plymouth Rock starts laying eggs at around five months old.
+It can keep laying eggs for up to four years, but will lay fewer eggs as it gets older.

 Sussex